Here are all the winners from the Oscars 2024 – rolling list

 Island In Between

-The Last Repair Shop
+The Last Repair Shop – winner

 Nai Nai & Wai Po